Eliastik/page-shadow/src/README_EN.txt

         * Added "delayApplyMutationObserversSafeTimer" filter functionality to fix this issue;
     * Fixed a bug with some websites, where the functions were removed by the website page changes (Github for example, when navigating between pages)
         * Added 2 new filters to configure this bugfix (observeBodyChange and observeBodyChangeTimerInterval)
+    * Fixed a bug with the function "Invert entire page colors" on Firefox;
     * Fixed bugs with Mutation Observers;
     * Fixed a bug with some websites and the application of some filters (forceDisableDefault...);
     * Fixed applying some filters to the body element;